 Through university-wide affiliations, our researchers are producing world leading multidisciplinary research in the fields of

 - Infectious Disease, Immunity and Inflammation

 Every decision I make as a clinician - every test I order, every medication I prescribe, every treatment I recommend - is based on the findings of research studies that have come before me.
 Research continues to define and expand our understanding of the heart.
 It informs every part of my practice and gives me cause to believe that we will continually improve the lives of patients with heart disease.

 Dr Sze-Yuan Ooi, Interventional Cardiologist

-- UNSW Medicine is proud to present 'Look Inside My Heart', a panel discussion featuring leading clinicians, dieticians and researchers.
-The panel members will discuss their research and how it can revolutionise cardiac health.
-This panel will be moderated by Professor Vlado Perkovic.
+- UNSW Medicine was proud to present 'Look Inside My Heart', a panel discussion featuring leading clinicians, dieticians and researchers.
+The panel members discussed their research and how it can revolutionise cardiac health.
+The panel was moderated by Professor Vlado Perkovic.

-- This event is part of the Sydney Science Festival.
+- This event was part of the Sydney Science Festival.

 The least you can get away with to improve heart health is 75 minutes a week of vigorous intensity exercise.
 That actually comes down to only about 11 minutes a day.

 Learn more about healthy heart habits, how to prevent heart disease and how to determine your heart disease risks from one of UNSW Medicine’s most prominent Medical Research Institute partners, the The Victor Chang Cardiac Research Institute.
 Our research partners work toward the same goal of raising awareness of the importance of research to support heart health.